 Work on the range of motion in the knee.
-If you can create full pain-free range of motion in the knee, that is a great foundation to moving to the bodyweight squat.
-I get people to go on the mat and go through a knee range of motion exercise.
-I will get Donnalee to demonstrate it.
+Creating a full, pain-free range of motion in the knee is a great foundation for moving to the bodyweight squat.
+Lie down on the mat and go through a knee range of motion exercise.
+I had Donnalee demonstrate.

 Knee Range of Motion

-When it comes to sets and reps, I recommend like 5 to 20 repetitions of this and with time the range of motion will increase.
-If you go to that point just before pain, it might be a little uncomfortable and it might be stretching but that’s fine.
-What we don’t want is that sharp jabbing pain.
-We worked on that range of motion.
-We worked on this knee flexion exercise.
-We have done 5 to 20 repetitions of it.
+I recommend doing 5 to 20 repetitions of this exercise, and your range of motion will increase over time.
+If you go to the point just before pain, it might be a little uncomfortable, but that’s fine.
+You don’t want sharp, jabbing pain.
+Work on that range of motion.

-We are going stand up and we are going to replicate that bodyweight squat.
-You are going to rest up against the wall and move your feet away from the wall.
-And then you are going to squat down to whatever level you can comfortably.
-Hold that position and then come back up.
+Stand up, rest up against a wall, and move your feet away from the wall.
+Squat down to whatever level you can comfortably hold.
+Hold that position and then rise back up.

-You can slowly keep working further down.
-You can hold it for as long as you want but start off with that 2 to 5 seconds range and then you can progress to 20 or 30 seconds.
-But I really recommend playing around with different ranges of motions in the hips and the knees because we are isometrically strengthening the muscle and isometric contraction is a safe contraction for a joint that has been injured.
+You can slowly keep working further down in your wall sit.
+Hold for 2 to 5 seconds, then progress to 20 or 30 seconds.
+I recommend playing around with different motions in the hips and the knees because we are isometrically strengthening the muscle.
+Isometric contraction is a safe contraction for a joint that has been injured.

-Working with those three different exercises lay down a good foundation for you to do the bodyweight squat and building up to the bodyweight squat.
-The first exercise is working on that range of motion in the knee.
-The second is working on the strength in that knee joint.
-The third is working on the isometric strength in that hip and in that knee in order to progress to the bodyweight squat.
-Give those exercises a go and work your way to doing the bodyweight squat.
+These three different exercises lay a good foundation for doing the bodyweight squat.
+The first exercise works on that range of motion in the knee.
+The second works on the strength of the knee joint.
+The third works on the isometric strength in the hip and knee to progress to the bodyweight squat.
+Give those exercises a go and work your way to doing the bodyweight squat pain-free.

-Secondly, if you are watching this on YouTube, head up above, hit “Subscribe”.
-What that will do is, every couple of days you will get a video like this where I talk about tips and tricks on overcoming injury and pain.
+Secondly, if you watch this on YouTube, head above and hit “Subscribe.”
+Every couple of days, you will receive a video like this where I share tips and tricks for overcoming injury and pain.